 10. It is the festival of love, and compulsory to celebrate.

 11. Some celebrate it the compulsory while some celebrate as the buff.

-12. Seeing other also motivate and produce the courage and interest in viewer start to attempt the Rakshabandhan by treating other youth or relative as the brother or elder brother.
+12. Seeing others also motivate and produce the courage and interest in viewer start to attempt the Rakshabandhan by treating other youth or relative as the brother or elder brother.

-13. It is yearly formulation and making the improvement of the relationship more solid between brother and sister.
+13. It is a yearly formulation and improving the relationship more solid between brother and sister.

 14. Lending and spending may go out of boundary in this festival due to the occasional meeting.

 15. Celebrating Rakshabandhan is the festival and it will be full of circumstances on the way if we prohibit this festival, as it is the belief.

 16. Rakshabandhan has such a power which diminish and deduct all the trouble and terrific evidence come unknowingly to as barriers are chased by the brother and sister love after tying the rope called Rakhi in brother’s hands.
 Therefore, the rush and facial expression of brother and sister are looking more glowing and charming on this day after feeding something like fruits and sweets while tying the Rakhi on brother’s hands.

 17. Rakshabandhan does not only make you the problem-free but also the family happy due to coming and going home of you because you and your sister have spent the childhood in the same quadrangle and field.
 Sister is treated and respected as the goddess and so she worshiped.